yushiangfu/study-notes/b0-process.md

 ### Load Balance

-A task has the `load` attribute to reflect its importance, and a run queue sums up the values of in-queue tasks to indicate how busy it is.
+A task is assigned a load attribute to indicate its level of importance, and the run queue aggregates the load values of all tasks within it, providing an indication of its overall busyness.
-With such busyness measurement, a few methods introduce to help balance the load among queues.
+In order to balance the load across queues, several methods have been introduced.

-When a task is newly generated or just awakened, the scheduler mechanism will try hard to choose a relatively leisurely queue to add in.
+When a task is newly created or awakened, the scheduler mechanism prioritizes selecting a relatively idle queue to accommodate it.
+This ensures that the workload is evenly distributed among the available queues.
-Also, active balancing is triggered from the routine timer interrupt handler that eventually makes a request fulfilled by the soft IRQ framework.
+Additionally, active load balancing is triggered periodically by the timer interrupt handler.
+This mechanism initiates a request that is ultimately handled by the soft IRQ framework, allowing for load balancing operations to be carried out.

-It's worth noting that migration of queued tasks comes with a cost, considering the potentially remaining data in the local CPU cache.
+It is important to consider that migrating tasks between queues incurs a cost, particularly due to the potential data remaining in the local CPU cache.
+Therefore, load balancing operations are performed with careful consideration of these factors to optimize the overall system performance.

 <details><summary> More Details </summary>